TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-viewing-alerts-request-for-more-information-on-an-incident.md

 # How to investigate an incident

-If you need help investigating an incident, see the tutorial [Investigate incidents with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/tutorial-investigate-cases) for information about:
+If you need help investigating an incident, see the tutorial [Investigate incidents with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/tutorial-investigate-cases).

 ## **Recommended Documents**